-A "selfish" woman left a four-year-old girl in a vegetative state by injecting her with 12 doses of insulin to get the attention of a man.
+'Selfish' woman left girl, 4, in vegetative state by injecting her with 12 doses of insulin

 Chantell Graham, 33, filmed her helpless victim fitting for an hour before taking her to hospital.

 She showed no emotion as a Judge branded her "selfish" and jailed her for 12 years, saying the harm she caused the child was "just short of death".